GrigorySol/SunnyBot/README.md

 - Delete
 - Close inline buttons

-### /add (only for admin)
+### /add (only for the admin)
-Allows to add next options:
+Allows the administrator to add the following options:
 - Event
 - Concert
 - Rehearsal
 - Song

-### /locations (only for admin)
+### /locations (only for the admin)
-Allows to manage locations (in progress).
+Allows the administrator to manage locations with the following options:
+- Name  (in progress)
+- URL  (in progress)
+- Delete

 ### /songs
 Displays all songs.
-Admin can edit name and add sheets and sounds.
+The administrator can edit the name and add sheets and sounds.
 Available options:
 - All
-- In Work
+- In Work (in progress)
 - By Concert

 ### /calendar
 Displays calendar with marked Events/Concerts/Rehearsals.
-Allows to see all events for selected day.
-Admin has buttons to edit.
+Allows to see all events for the selected day.
+The administrator has buttons for editing.

 ### /voice
-Send message with voice info.
+Send a message with voice information.

 ### /suits
-Send a message and photos with suits a singer owns.
-Prompts the user to add/remove a costume.
+Sends information and photos of suits that the singer has.
+Suggests the singer to add/remove the suit.